aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

     });
     ```

-This returns the product(s) as well as the text(s) associated with the product(s) within the same request:
+This returns the product or products as well as the texts associated with the products within the same request:

 ```json
 {